rapaktech/jest-testing-basics/README.md

-# A simple project for learning unit test with Jest
+# A simple project for learning unit testing with Jest